tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 How much faster can we make the Python version?
 If we only build the graph once and only topo sort once and just re-set the input every time, do we get faster?
 I think probably yes.
-My preliminary numbers show ~100-200x speedup on CPython and ~800x speedup on PyPy (and ~3300x speedup with a `Dot` operator; see below).
+My preliminary numbers show ~100-200x speedup on CPython and ~800x speedup on PyPy.
 And we didn't even have to write a compiler!

-### Fused multiply add

-There are a lot of instances of `x * y + z` in the `Value` graph.
-Unfortunately, due to the way the graph is laid out and traversed, forward and backward code for these nodes does not often colocate `x * y` and `xy + z`.
-This means that it is difficult or unlikely for the C compiler to generate a fused multiply add (FMA) instruction, which may be faster and shorter than separate mul/add.
-FMA also might require storing less intermediate data.
-But I could be wrong here!
-It's worth experimenting.

 ### A `Dot` operator